-11.1.4.
+11.1.3.
 Reproductive toxicity

-The MOE for 4-t-amylcyclohexanone is adequate for the reproductive toxicity endpoint at the current level of use.
+The MOE for p-menthan-2-one is adequate for the reproductive toxicity endpoint at the current level of use.

-11.1.4.1.
-Risk Assessment.
-There are no reproductive toxicity data for the target material.
-Read-across material 2-sec-butylcyclohexanone (CAS # 14765-30-1, see Section VI) has sufficient data for the reproductive toxicity endpoint.
-In an OECD 422/GLP combined repeated dose toxicity study with a reproduction/developmental toxicity screening test, groups of 10 Wistar Hans rats/sex/dose were fed diets containing 2-sec-butylcyclohexanone at doses of 0 (basal diet only), 650, 2000, or 6000 ppm (mean daily intake of 0, 48, 151, and 377 mg/kg/day for males and 0, 88, 226, and 508 mg/kg/day for females, respectively).
-The animals were dosed for 2 weeks prior to mating, during mating, and continued until euthanization for males (at least 28 days) and up to 13 days after delivery for females (51-56 days for females with offspring and 42 days for females without offspring).
+11.1.3.1.
+Risk assessment.
+There are no reproductive toxicity data on pmenthan-2-one.
+Read-across material 2-sec-butylcyclohexanone (CAS # 14765-30-1; see Section VI) has sufficient reproductive toxicity data that can be used to support the reproductive toxicity endpoint.
+In an OECD 422/GLP combined repeated dose toxicity study with a reproduction/ developmental toxicity screening test, groups of 10 Wistar Hans rats/ sex/dose were fed diets containing 2-sec-butylcyclohexanone at doses of 0 (basal diet only), 650, 2000, or 6000 ppm (mean daily intake of 0, 48, 151, and 377 mg/kg/day for males and 0, 88, 226, and 508 mg/kg/day for females, respectively).
+The animals were dosed for 2 weeks prior to mating, during mating, and continued until euthanasia for males (at least 28 days) and up to 13 days after delivery for females (51-56 days for females with offspring and 42 days for females without offspring).
 In addition to systemic toxicity parameters, reproductive toxicity parameters were also assessed.
 High-dose dams exhibited statistically significant decreases in body weight and bodyweight gain, which was associated with decreased food consumption throughout the pre-mating, post-coitum, and lactation periods.
-Four females were not pregnant despite evidence of mating (1 control, 2 low-dose, and 1 high-dose); no abnormalities were observed in the reproductive organs.
-At 6000 ppm, significant changes in the length (1/10 dams) and acyclic estrous cycle (6/10 dams) were reported.
+Four females were not pregnant despite evidence of mating (1 control, 2 low-dose, and 1 high-dose), in which no abnormalities were observed in the reproductive organs.
+At 6000 ppm, significant changes in the length of estrous cycles (1/10 dams) and acyclic estrous cycles (6/10 dams) were reported.
 However, most of these dams had normal litters, and no abnormalities were observed in the reproductive organs that could account for the effect on estrous cyclicity.
-This effect was considered to be possibly a secondary effect of the bodyweight loss (and stress related to the severely reduced food consumption) in the first treatment week (when vaginal lavage samples for estrous cycle examination were collected).
-One mid-dose dam (with a normal litter) also exhibited an acyclic estrous cycle, which can sporadically occur as background finding (1/316 control females, period 2015-2017).
-Given the low incidence of this finding (1/10 females) and in the absence of other potentially treatment-related reproductive or developmental effects at this dose, this incidence was not considered to be adverse.
+This effect was considered to be possibly a secondary effect of the bodyweight loss (and stress related to the severely-reduced food consumption) in the first treatment week (when vaginal lavage samples for estrous cycle examination were collected).
+One mid-dose dam (with a normal litter) also exhibited an acyclic estrous cycle, which can sporadically occur as a background finding (1/316 control females, period 2015-2017).
+Given the low incidence of this finding (1/ 10 females), and in the absence of other potentially treatment-related reproductive or developmental effects at this dose, this incidence was not considered to be adverse.
 Statistically significant decreases in pup body weight and bodyweight gain were reported at 6000 ppm from birth (10%) and on PND 13 (30%).
 No other treatment-related adverse effects were reported for fertility or on the development of pups.
-Thus, the NOAEL for effects on fertility was considered to be 2000 ppm or 226 mg/kg/day, based on alterations in length and acyclic estrous cycle observed among the high-dose group dams.
-The NOAEL for developmental toxicity was considered to be 2000 ppm or 226 mg/kg/day, based on decreased pup body weight among high-dose group pups (RIFM, 2018; also available at ECHA, 2018).
-Therefore, the 2-sec-butylcyclohexanone MOE for the reproductive toxicity endpoint can be calculated by dividing the 2-sec-butylcyclohexanone NOAEL in mg/kg/day by the total systemic exposure to 2-sec-butylcyclohexanone, 226/0.0027, or 83704.
+Thus, the NOAEL for effects on fertility was considered to be 2000 ppm or 226 mg/ kg/day, based on alterations in the length of estrous cycles and acyclic estrous cycles observed among the high-dose group dams.
+The NOAEL for developmental toxicity was considered to be 2000 ppm or 226 mg/ kg/day, based on decreased pup body weight among high-dose group pups (RIFM, 2018; also available at ECHA, 2018).
+Therefore, the p-menthan-2-one MOE for the reproductive toxicity endpoint can be calculated by dividing the 2-sec-butylcyclohexanone NOAEL in mg/kg/day by the total systemic exposure to p-menthan-2-one, 226/0.0065 or 34769.